 We understand many things because we know the opposites.
 If there was darkness, we could not appreciate the light.
 The same goes for hot and cold, health and sickness, life and death.
 Darkness can be more than the absence of light.
 There are people living in darkness because they are blind, or because they are in a deep hole of depression.
 The Christian is called to be a light.
 It is like someone carrying a lantern, leading others along a dark tunnel.
 Every flying object is attracted to the light, as we know when we leave a window open, and the lights are on within the house.
 It is better to light a candle than to curse the darkness.
 The role of the Christian is to light that candle.
 We cannot hope to brighten up the whole world, but one candle in a dark room transforms the whole room.
 I have known individuals who were like that candle within the room of my surroundings.

 Today's gospel calls us to action.
 If we are to be the salt of the earth, then we must not lose our flavour.
 We must try to be effective Christians.
 Christianity requires action.
 "By this will all people know that you are my disciples, if you love one another."
 Jesus tells us that we should let our light shine before people so that they will know that we are children of the Father.
-If God has children living here on earth, then surely their presence should make an enormous difference: His Son, Jesus, certainly made an enormous difference.
+If God has children living here on earth, then surely their presence should make an enormous difference: shat a difference his Son, Jesus Christ, made..

-It is a wonderful grace to have a programme for living; to have a map that charts the course, to have guidelines to follow.
-Jesus gives a clear and definite programme for living.
-He lived it himself, and then he asked us to live as he lived.
+It is a wonderful grace to have a plan and purpose for our life; to have a map that charts the course, to have guidelines to follow.
+Jesus gives a clear programme for living.
+He lived it himself, and asked us to live as he lived.
 By ourselves, of course, that is impossible, and Jesus knows that only too well.
 That is why he sent his Spirit, so that we could live in the power of that Spirit.
 Just as he was led by the Spirit, so can we.
 The X-factor in all of this is my declared willingness to accept that mandate.
 Again and again, I am called to repeat my "yes" to his call.
 Every part of the gospel calls for a response from me.
 Today is just another of those days.

-The following story is told about John Ruskin, the 18th century English writer, when he was quite old.
+This story is told about John Ruskin, the 18th century English writer, when he was quite old.
 He was visiting with a friend, and he was standing looking out the front window of the house.
 It was nighttime, and the lamplighter was lighting the street lamps.
 From the window one could see only the lamps that were being lit, and the light the lamplighter was carrying from one lamp to another.
 The lamplighter himself could not be seen.
 Ruskin remarked that the lamplighter was a good example of the genuine Christian.
 His way was clearly lit by the lights he lit, and the light he kept burning, even though he himself may not be known or seen.
+In today's gospel, Jesus said that he was the light that had come into the world.
+Today, he tells us that we are to become that light for others.